- Fields

 -

-You might need extra training for web development jobs, like coding or graphic design, so keep an eye on the job requirements sections of applications.
-Under web development, you’ll find jobs like Front End Developer, Senior Web Administrator, Web Administrator, and Web Developer.
+You might need specific skills for some web development jobs, like coding or graphic design, so keep an eye on the job requirements sections of applications.
+Within web development, you’ll find job titles like Front End Developer, Senior Web Administrator, Web Administrator, and Web Developer.

 Job Outlook: Between 2020 and 2030, the career for web developers is expected to increase by 13%, with 25,500 job opportunities added across the U.S.